 Find out what makes him tick here…

 What is your name and where are you from?

 Adrian Eyre Lloyd.
-My grandfather was General Richard Eyre Lloyd, a solider.
-I’m glad to share his middle name.
-I’m from London, born to a Swiss (Zurich) mum and English dad, though she grew up in Cuba and he in Cyprus when not at boarding school in England
+My grandfather was General Richard Eyre Lloyd, a solider and head of military intelligence after the war.
+We never really knew what he got up to.
+I’m from London, born to a Swiss (Zurich) mum and English dad, though she grew up in Cuba and he in Cyprus when not at boarding school in England.

 Three words to describe yourself?

 An adventurous, reliable, family-man

 What has been your biggest success in your life so far?